-- \ interrupting and interviewing people, and suggesting things to them, when they are trying to concentrate on mapping, ranking, scoring, diagramming...Learning not to interview is not easy - \ imposing "our" ideas, categories, values, without realising we are doing it, making it difficult to learn from "them", and making "them" appear ignorant when they are not - \ finding the questions to ask!
-(We assume we know what to ask.
-The beginning of wisdom is to realise how often we do not know what we do not know) - \ normal professional pressures, including the tyranny of (bad, not good) statisticians, the desire for formal statistical respectability, and the compulsion to measure things rather than compare, rank, score, identify trends... - \ wanting to be snug and safe in the warm womb of a preset programme and method
+- interrupting and interviewing people, and suggesting things to them, when they are trying to concentrate on mapping, ranking, scoring, diagramming...Learning not to interview is not easy - imposing "our" ideas, categories, values, without realising we are doing it, making it difficult to learn from "them", and making "them" appear ignorant when they are not - gender biases with male teams and neglect of women (again and again and again and again and again and...).
+What are the proportions of women and men among us here? - rushing, lecturing and interrupting instead of listening, watching and learning.